saboyle/LeavingCareWiki/Money.md

 **You will need a bank account to get your benefits and grants paid into** [https://england.shelter.org.uk/housing_advice/benefits/basic_bank_accounts_with_no_credit_check](https://england.shelter.org.uk/housing_advice/benefits/basic_bank_accounts_with_no_credit_check)

-Once you've opened a bank account you can do basic like paying bills and getting cash from a post office.
+Once you've opened a bank account you can do basic banking like paying bills and getting cash from a post office.
 You can find your local post office here:
 [https://www.postoffice.co.uk/branch-finder](https://www.postoffice.co.uk/branch-finder)